ArmanGrewal007/SudokuJava/README.md

   - `Jpanel buttonPanel` # Panel for two buttons
     - `JButton btnResetGame` # Button to reset game
     - `JButton btnSolve` # Button to solve the game

+## Overview of greedy algorithn to generate new puzzle -
+1. Generate a random completely filled sudoku board [(inspiration)](https://www.geeksforgeeks.org/program-sudoku-generator/)
+  - First fill the 3x3 subgrids at the diagonal with random permutations (As they are independent of each other)
+$$ \begin{bmatrix} 3 & 8 & 5 & 0 & 0 & 0 & 0 & 0 & 0 //
+                    9 & 2 & 1 & 0 & 0 & 0 & 0 & 0 & 0 //
+                    6 & 4 & 7 & 0 & 0 & 0 & 0 & 0 & 0 //
+                    0 & 0 & 0 & 1 & 2 & 3 & 0 & 0 & 0 //
+                    0 & 0 & 0 & 7 & 8 & 4 & 0 & 0 & 0 //
+                    0 & 0 & 0 & 6 & 9 & 5 & 0 & 0 & 0 //
+                    0 & 0 & 0 & 0 & 0 & 0 & 8 & 7 & 3 //
+                    0 & 0 & 0 & 0 & 0 & 0 & 9 & 6 & 2 //
+                    0 & 0 & 0 & 0 & 0 & 0 & 1 & 4 & 5 //
+\end{bmatrix} $$
+  - Secondly fill all the remaining sudoku board using backtracking
+2. Remove random values from the board one by one
+3. Check if current board is proper (has only one solution)
+4. If current board is not proper, add back the previous value you removed which made the sudoku ("unproper").
+5. Now you have a "minimal sudoku" at hand, proper sudoku with most possible removed cells.

 ## Improvements Pending -